 Collaborative meetings are more common now than ever.
 Driven by new technology, it’s increasingly easier to work with your team towards shared goals.
 And collaborative spaces are no longer restricted to meeting rooms.
 They can now include just about anywhere set up as a huddle space.
 But the over-arching trend is the shift towards larger displays – and more displays overall.
-And see our infographic below for a full list of benefits of large format displays over projectors.

 Quick.
 Imagine a conference room.

 Chances have you pictured a large room dominated by a long table.
 Seating for ten or more participants.
 The décor: serious if not somber.
 A whiteboard more than likely graced the front of the room.
 This is the consummate image of the traditional conference room.

 But get ready to imagine something new – because this reality is rapidly changing.
 In lockstep with an evolving work culture that calls for increased collaboration, the ways we meet are rapidly shifting.
 To accommodate these changes, organizations are developing a range of collaborative meeting spaces.
 Many of which are displacing that traditional conference room.